 Simply pick the colour scheme by name (named after countries) and copy and paste the desired colours.
 Colours are saved locally by copying their hex values.

-Lospec’s palette list offers a database of colour palettes pixel art and other forms of digitally restrictive art.
+Lospec’s palette list offers a database of colour palettes for pixel art and other forms of digitally restrictive art.

 After a colour palette has been chosen, colours can be selected using their hex values.
 The colour palette can also be analysed using the DB Palette Analysis feature.